GAN decoder on a quantum toric code for noise-robust quantum teleportation: Methods

 \subsubsection{Method Framework}

 The training framework for this decoder is shown in Figure \ref{f5}.
 This GAN decoder employs adversarial learning to enable the generator to produce correction paths with trivial loops.
-The eigenvalues of the surface code forming trivial loops are sent as input to the discriminator in matrix form.
+The eigenvalues of the toric code forming trivial loops are sent as input to the discriminator in matrix form.

 The discriminator is trained to identify the input as real to update its parameters.
 The generator is trained with the generated data so that the discriminator identifies it as fake, and the discriminator parameters are updated.
 Then, the generator is trained to make the discriminator identify the generated data as real, updating the parameters within the generator.
 By iteratively training the discriminator and the generator in this manner, the process continues until the loss function converges.